Yakirasor12/FullStack-AirBnB-clone/README.md

 # FullStack-AirBnB-clone
  Go to cd api
-run npm i
+<br> run npm i , and nodemon
-and nodemon
-Then go to cd client
+<br> Then go to cd client
-run npm i
-and npm run dev
+<br> run npm i , and npm run dev

 and there u go .